 Atropine Eyedrops (0.01%)

-Clinical trials by Singapore National Eye Centre and Singapore Eye Research Institute have shown that low-dose (0.01%) atropine is effective in slowing myopia progression by 50-60% over a two-year period, and with very little side-effects.
+Clinical trials local eye institutes have shown that low-dose (0.01%) atropine is effective in slowing myopia progression by 50% to 60% over a 2-year period, and with very little side-effects.

 The effect of low-dose atropine appears to build over time, being better in the second than first year.
 As it causes minimal increase in pupil size, children do not require tinted or progressive add glasses.
 Children are less likely to have other side-effects like dry eye or allergy.

 Treating amblyopia involves resolving the cause of poor vision and promoting the use of the eye with weaker vision.
-There are two common ways to treat amblyopia:
+There are 2 common ways to treat amblyopia:

 A drop of atropine is placed in the stronger eye to temporarily blur vision so that the child will use the eye with amblyopia, especially when focusing on near objects.